scurker/currency.js/readme.md

 currency(1.12).distribute(5);     // [0.23, 0.23, 0.22, 0.22, 0.22]
 ```

-Also included is a basic formatter, that allows you to work with and output strings.
+Also included is a basic formatter, this allows you to work with and output strings.
 ```javascript
 currency('2,573,693.75').add('100,275.50').format();  // '2,673,969.25'
 currency('1,237.72').subtract(300).format();          // '937.72'